KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 * Examine the pipelines to see if any use the debug descriptor set binding index
 * For those that do:
   * Create non-instrumented shader modules from the saved original SPIR-V
-  * Modify the CreateInfo data to use these non-instumented shaders.
+  * Modify the CreateInfo data to use these non-instrumented shaders.
     * This prevents instrumented shaders from using the application's descriptor set.

 #### GpuPostCallRecordCreateGraphicsPipelines